 Next, we evaluate \eqref{eq:Lorentzian_t} at $t = 1/\Up$:

-By doing so, for modes for which $\frac{1}{\omega_{\bp\bq}^{s \tilde{s}}} < t < \frac{1}{\Up} $ we set the oscillating factor to a value between 0 and 1, instead of setting it at $0$ as in \eqref{eq:Heaviside}.
-Therefore, unlike the Heaviside filter, the Lorentzian filter models an infinitesimal contribution of near-resonances as $\Omega\to\infty$, which never fully decouple.
-On the other hand, for modes for which $ t < 1/\omega_{\bp\bq}^{s\tilde{s}}$ the oscillating factor is taken to be less than 1 unless there is significant time scale separation $\omega_{\bp\bq}/U'\ll1$.
+By doing so, for modes for which $\frac{1}{\omega_{\bp\bq}^{s \tilde{s}}} < \frac{1}{\Up} $ we set the oscillating factor to a value between 0 and 1, instead of setting it at $0$ as in \eqref{eq:Heaviside}.
+Freezing the Lorentzian at $t=1/\Up$ puts the contributions from non-secular terms, assumed sub-leading, to a small but non-zero value.
+It effectively treats those terms as secular but with a small amplitude.
+Therefore, unlike the Heaviside filter, the Lorentzian filter produces a finite contribution of off-resonant modes as $\Omega\to\infty$, including when near-resonant modes disappear.
+Note also that for modes for which $ t < 1/\omega_{\bp\bq}^{s\tilde{s}}$ the oscillating factor is taken to be less than 1, unless there is significant time scale separation $\omega_{\bp\bq}^{s \tilde{s}}/U'\ll1$.